 Egg to Bee LifeCycles by Camilla de la Bedoyere

-Large pages, colorful photographs, oversized print, bolded vocabulary words, and interesting information make this a good addition to any elementary classrooms.
-You’ll learn about the bees, hive, laying eggs, growing and eating, queen, and more.
+Large pages, colorful photographs, oversized print, bolded vocabulary words, and interesting information make this a good addition to any elementary classroom.
+You’ll learn about the bees, hives, laying eggs, growing and eating, queen, and more.
 This is just one in the new easy nonfiction picture books in the LifeCycles series.
-Other titles include: Tadpole to Frog, Seed to Sunflower, Caterpillar to Butterfly, and Egg to Chicken.
+Other titles include Tadpole to Frog, Seed to Sunflower, Caterpillar to Butterfly, and Egg to Chicken.